Andre601/Formatter-Expansion/README.md

 The time option will transform the provided number into a delay (i.e. `100` becomes `1m 40s`).
 The returned time will usually have spaces between each option, but you can change this using the [condensed](#timecondensed) config option.

+The provided number will be treated as seconds.

 **Examples**:
 ```yaml
 %formatter_number_time_100%   -> 1m 40s     (1m40s with condensed set to true)